 Heat the oven to 350°F and grease a 9″ ring mold or savarin tin.

 Scrape the yogurt out of it’s carton into a large bowl.
 Beat in the egg yolks, then slowly beat in the oil.
 Add the vanilla and lemon zest.
 Using a rubber spatula, fold in the flour and corn starch.
+Beat the egg whites into stiff peaks and fold in gently.

 Fill the prepared tin with the smooth, soft batter (it will come to the top).
 Bake for 30-35 minutes, or until the edges come away and a cake tester comes out clean.
 Let the cake sit in the tin for 10 minutes, then turn it out onto a wire rack to cool completely.
 Dust with confectioner’s sugar to serve.